-A lot / Somewhat / Little To what extent has the programme % of respondents reporting the informed by substantive and tailore correlation between the human rights and gender analyses t programme and human rights and identify underlying causes of humar violations and barriers to human rig gender equality; gender analyses relating to the causes of human rights violations and barriers to human rights and gender equality as: A lot / Somewhat / Little To what extent has the programme informed by the needs and interests diverse groups of stakeholders throu depth consultation. s of programme reflects the needs and ugh in- stakeholders through in-depth consultation? % of respondents reporting correlation between the programme and the needs and interests of diverse groups of stakeholders through in-depth consultation as: A lot / Somewhat / A little Were the outputs of the programme realistic and likely to be achieved wi established time schedule and with allocated resources (including huma ithin the clear? the % of respondents reporting whether outputs: Clear / Not Realistic / Not resources)? realistic?
+A lot / Somewhat / Little To what extent has the programme been informed by substantive and tailored human rights and gender analyses that How much do you think the programme reflects human rights and gender analyses relating to the causes % of respondents reporting the correlation between the programme and human rights and identify underlying causes of human rights violations and barriers to human rights and gender equality; of human rights violations and barriers to human rights and gender equality? gender analyses relating to the causes of human rights violations and barriers to human rights and gender equality as: A lot / Somewhat / Little To what extent has the programme been informed by the needs and interests of diverse groups of stakeholders through indepth consultation.
+How much do you think the programme reflects the needs and interests of diverse groups of stakeholders through in-depth consultation? % of respondents reporting correlation between the programme and the needs and interests of diverse groups of stakeholders through in-depth consultation as: A lot / Somewhat / A little Were the outputs of the programme clear, realistic and likely to be achieved within the established time schedule and with the allocated resources (including human Were the outputs of the programme clear?
+Were the outputs of the programme % of respondents reporting whether outputs: Clear / Not Realistic / Not resources)? realistic?
 Were the outputs of the programme likely to be achieved in the timeframe?
 Likely to be achieved in the timeframe / Not Were the outputs of the programme likely to be achieved given the resources allocated (including human resources?)
-Likely to be achieved given the resources allocated / Not Were the time frame for programming implementation and the sequencing activities logical and realistic? % of respondents reporting whether timeframe: Logical / Not Realistic / Not
+Likely to be achieved given the resources allocated / Not Were the time frame for programme implementation and the sequencing of activities logical and realistic?
+Was the timeframe for programme implementation logical? % of respondents reporting whether timeframe: Logical / Not Realistic / Not